 1) Smoking cessation assessed at the end of the 12 week program and at 12 months by a self-report questionnaire.

 The expected outcome of this project (TextPOP) is that the TEXT ME mobile phone smoking intervention programme will allow health care professionals to seize the opportunity of a teachable encounter with current smokers in the perioperative period and reduce the self-reported rates of smoking in patients scheduled for elective surgeries to be undertaken at Westmead Hospital.
-The aim of promoting positive behavioural change and reducing smoking rates in the perioperative period will increase the probability of this transpiring to a sustainable behavioural change and ultimately long term abstinence from tobacco use.
-This reduction in smoking rates amongst the surgical population will lead to long term improvements in patients cardiovascular health.
+The aim of promoting positive behavioural change and reducing smoking rates in the perioperative period will increase the probability of this transpiring to a sustainable behavioural change and ultimately long-term abstinence from tobacco use.
+This reduction in smoking rates amongst the surgical population will lead to long term improvements in patients’ cardiovascular health.
 The secondary outcomes of this study will include a reduction in self-reported smoking rates at 12 months.
 This study has promise to lead to larger more robust studies in the future evaluating the effects of perioperative smoking cessation using a simple, cost effective text messaging intervention and how this reduction impacts on perioperative complication rates and patient morbidity.
 The proposed funding of these future projects is yet to be determined.

 Participant Timeline

-After consenting participants are consented for this trial, the text message programme will be delivered over a 12 week timeframe.
+After participants are consented for this trial, the text message programme will be delivered over a 12 week timeframe.
 Participants will then be contacted at the completion of the text message programme to complete the post-intervention questionnaire regarding smoking cessation.

 Sample Size